joelnz/easy-mosiac-tiler-photoshop/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-## Tested on
+## Compatability
-The script has been tested on Photoshop 2020
+The script has only been tested on Photoshop 2020